BAISD-CC/Weave/README.md

 #### 3.1.2 Hardware Interfaces

-Relay does not interface directly with hardware.
+Weave does not interface directly with hardware.
 However, the planned **Device Inventory** module will include metadata storage for issued devices.
 In that context:

 - The system shall allow admin users to record hardware attributes (e.g., serial number, model, condition).
 - There are no expectations for physical integration or control of devices.